enonic/old-xp-doc/doc/developer/schema/input-types.rst

   (``relationship-type`` -> ``relationshipType``).

 default
-  Optional element which contains default value for particular input type.
-Currently supported by some input types.
+  Optional element that contains a default value for the particular input type.
+Currently it is only supported by some input types.
-  See value formats in the corresponding input type description.
-Invalid values are ignored.
+  See below for value formats for each input type.
+Invalid values for a given input type will be ignored.

 **Input types**